 To view, save, share or refer to a particular blog post, use the link in that post (below/right, where it says "Show only this post").

-Posted on 24th July 2022 |
+Posted on 24th July 2022

-Show only this post Show all posts in this thread (Stupid People). |
+Show all posts in this thread (Stupid People).

-Whilst it should come as no surprise to anyone that there are lots of stupid members of the US Congress, the case in this report on The Daily Mail really takes the biscuit!
 Representative Jason Crow is quoted as saying "You can take someone's DNA and design a weapon that can kill them" and that bio-weapons are being made that use a target's DNA to only kill that person.
 He urges people not to share their DNA with health data with sites like 23andMe.
-There are a couple of problems with his statements:

 I do, however, agree that it is not a good idea to share your DNA with such companies, nor indeed with anyone, for various reasons including the fact that some of these companies share your DNA with law enforcement agencies.
-Plus, of course, at some point the targeted bio-weapons that Jason Crow is worried about will become viable as prices continue to fall. |
+Plus, of course, at some point the targeted bio-weapons that Jason Crow is worried about will become viable as prices continue to fall.